 Norwegian Air Force

-By midday on 9 April 1940, the German armed forces had occupied nearly all the airfields and seaplane bases south of Narvik, and most of Norway’s semi-modem fighters (Gloster Gladiators) had been destroyed in the defence of Oslo on the opening day of the German invasion.
+By midday on 9 April 1940, the German armed forces had occupied nearly all the airfields and seaplane bases south of Narvik, and most of Norway’s semi-modem fighters (Gloster Gladiators) had been destroyed in the defense of Oslo on the opening day of the German invasion.
 Thereafter, the Air Force took little part in the fighting.

 Norwegian NavyOn 8 April 1940, the day before the German invasion, 5,200 officers and men were serving in the Navy and its Air Service.
 Despite the fact that the bulk of the vessels of the Norwegian Navy were obsolete, they gave a good account of themselves, during the hostilities with Germany.
 Indeed, during the fighting most of them were put out of action or sunk.